aswathyajith/SuperBERT/preprocess/README.md

 This process may appear somewhat inefficient (and it is not fast), but we haven not found a better approach.
 (An attempt to create one file per article crashed the Theta file system!)

+In summary: to create a new training set, follow the steps described in **Extracting sentences for a particular subset of documents** below.

+## Things to do

+1. Work out why many articles do not have a title.
+Bug or feature?
+    1. `select count(*) from shadow where jour=''` --> 51,620,295
+    2. `select count(*) from shadow where titl=''` --> 16,358,957
+1. Expand the Postgres index to include abstracts:
+    1. Extract first so many words
+1. Update the `shadow_file_index` table to provide location of each document in the "85 files."
+(That table is currently out of date.)

 # The Postgres database

 ## The `shadow` table